dridi/cashpack/man/hpack_decode.3.rst

 This last state machine describes the events where ordering is key.
-If you follow arrows in the detailed state machines, you will find that a ``NEVER`` event may be followed by an ``INSERT`` event.
+If you follow arrows in the detailed state machines, you will find that a ``NEVER`` event may be followed by an ``INDEX`` event.
 That is never the case, but in order to keep the detailed state machines *simpler* this detail is omitted.

 RETURN VALUE